 Meanwhile, make the vinaigrette by combining the mustard and white wine vinegar in a bowl.
 Slowly add the hazelnut oil until emulsified

 Divide the slices of fennel, red onion, orange segments and tomatoes across 4 plates and garnish with chives.
-Drizzle with the vinaigrette and serve with the 2 sea bass wholes - cut into 4 large portions
+Drizzle with the vinaigrette and serve with the 2 whole sea bass cut into 4 large portions

 Want more recipes like this delivered to your inbox?

 Sign up to our newsletter now and we'll send you a hand-picked round-up of the best seasonal recipes and features from the best chefs each week.

 Invalid email address